jcrossbdn/fpp-after-hours/README.md

 This plugin allows you to configure music sources for playback typically outside of show hours

 ### Known limitations / Gotchas
-  - There is a known bug with fpp 2.5 that prevents scripts from running from playlists.
-You must switch to the master branch to use scripts (see https://falconchristmas.com/forum/index.php?topic=10032.0 for details)
   - You must add at least a 1 second pause entry in the playlist after the fpp-after-hours-stop.php script is called (failure to do this could cause your show to halt especially if using a USB sound card).

 ### Getting Started